kelseyroy/kelseyroy/README.md

 </h2>

 <h4 align='center'>
-  I'm an Apprentice Software Crafter for [8th Light](https://8thlight.com/) based out of Portland, OR.
+  I'm an Apprentice Software Crafter for <a href="https://8thlight.com/">8th Light</a> based out of Portland, OR.
 </h4>

 <p align='center'>